event-engine/docs/docs/tutorial/part_VI.md

 }
 ```

 Looks good!
 And what does the response of the `Buildings` query look now?
-If you inspect the schema of the query
-and click on the `Building` return type you'll notice the new property `users`.

 ```json
 {